 No, out-of-state tuition is not assessed during Summer Session.

-Please see the Office of Financial Aid and Scholarships for summer financial aid availability, information, and any deadlines.
+Please see the Office of Financial Aid and Scholarships website for summer financial aid availability, information, and any deadlines.

 Summer Session offers a lineup of outstanding courses such as Yoga, Triathlon Training, Digital Media I, History of Dance, Japan: Its Culture, American Sign Language, Vietnam: Conflict and Consequences, International Human Rights, and many other required and CORE courses.